reinaldoc/visops/README.md

 ## Errors

-- Decrypt erros will be printed on console.
+- Decrypt errors will be printed on console.
-- Encrypt erros will be saved on $file.visops.tmp.error.
+- Encrypt errors will be saved on $file.visops.tmp.error.